 4. Decorate your nursery

 It would be nice to decorate the ceiling of the nursery.
-Considering the glad to that babies spend most of their time lying on their back, it would be nice if you have them something to marvel at.
+Considering the gladness that babies spend most of their time lying on their back, it would be nice if you have them something to marvel at.

-Also, consider installing heavy window blinds to prevent excess heat from getting in.
+Also, consider heavy window plantation blinds to prevent excess heat from getting in.
 Having blinds in the nursery also helps babies to have quality sleep and rest comfortably.